Varonis Systems: Technology and Architecture

 The Varonis Metadata Framework is implemented at two levels.
 Non-intrusive monitoring resides on file servers, feeding both real-time file event information and ACLs to a separate server.
 The collected data is stored in a database.
 The second part, the IDU analytics engine, performs statistical analysis to derive data owners, baseline user activity, and user groupings.
 The Metadata Framework is able to incrementally index file metadata, thereby allowing it to maintain the current state of file metadata in its database.
 DatAdvantage presents this information to IT administrators.
-As of April 30, 2016, Varonis had 28 issued patents in the United States and 43 pending U.S. patent applications.